-of administrative autonomy, in that the collection of taxes and responsibility for the general behavior of the community could be delegated from the Ottoman rulers to the heads of the various millets.
-Similar recognition was granted in more formal statutory language to tribal or ethnic groups within Eritrea: all Eritrean nationals were guaranteed "the right to respect for their customs and their own legislation governing personal status and legal capacity, the law of the family, and the law of succession."158 In addition, customary property rights, including rights to state-owned land, could not be impaired in a discriminatory manner, and ethnic languages were permitted in dealings with governmental authorities, as well as for religious and educational purposes.159
+While each of these examples is sufficiently unique to require reference to its particular historical situation, one can observe generally that the effect of the relevant statutory or other provisions in these cases is to protect certain customs, practices, and societal structures from interference on the part of the central or sovereign government.
+Thus, the religious-based millets established in the Ottoman Empire were independent within the restricted realms of religious practice and law and the regulation of the civil status of members of the millets. n157 They also seem to have enjoyed a degree [884] of administrative autonomy, in that the collection of taxes and responsibility for the general behavior of the community could be delegated from the Ottoman rulers to the heads of the various millets.
+Similar recognition was granted in more formal statutory language to tribal or ethnic groups within Eritrea: all Eritrean nationals were guaranteed "the right to respect for their customs and their own legislation governing personal status and legal capacity, the law of the family, and the law of succession." n158 In addition, customary property rights, including rights to state-owned land, could not be impaired in a discriminatory manner, and ethnic languages were permitted in dealings with governmental authorities, as well as for religious and educational purposes. n159

 The Aland Islands and the linguistic communities in Belgium are concerned more strictly with questions of language, education, and culture than with religious or traditional structures of society.
-In the Alands, the islanders have been granted independent home rule in these specific areas of concern, i.e., use of language and control over education,160 while in Belgium the cultural autonomy enjoyed by the linguistic communities in large part stems from their formal political recognition by the national Government, as much as from the establishment of "cultural councils" within each community.161 These cultural councils may determine by decree matters dealing, inter alia, with culture, education, the use and protection of language, museums, leisure facilities and travel, and radio and television broadcasting (subject to central governmental control over governmental communications and commercial advertising).162

-The jurisdiction of the Ottoman millets and the Eritrean minorities was personal rather than territorial.
-In the Aland Islands and the New Zealand territory of Tokelau, on the other hand, territory is the basis for jurisdiction; an Alander or Tokelauan who leaves his traditional homeland presumably becomes subject to the general jurisdiction of the state (although it is unclear what effect might be given to, for example, a traditional marriage or divorce in Tokelau were the parties subsequently to leave and reside in New Zealand).
-The decrees adopted by the Belgian cultural councils are applied in both the French and the Dutch language regions, although there is provision for the exemption of communes technically within one region but linguistically linked to another, as well as for transregional and national institutions.163 While basically territorial, the Belgian system thus allows for the exercise of some personal jurisdiction.
+In the Alands, the islanders have been granted independent home rule in these specific areas of concern, i.e., use of language and control over education, n160 while in Belgium the cultural autonomy enjoyed by the linguistic communities in large part stems from their formal political recognition by the national Government, as much as from the establishment of "cultural councils" within each community. n161 These cultural councils may determine by decree matters dealing, inter alia, with culture, education, the use and protection of language, museums, leisure facilities and travel, and radio and television broadcasting (subject to central governmental control over governmental communications and commercial advertising). n162 becomes subject to the general jurisdiction of the state (although it is unclear what effect might be given to, for example, a traditional marriage or divorce in Tokelau were the parties subsequently to leave and reside in New Zealand).
+The decrees adopted by the Belgian cultural councils are applied in both the French and the Dutch language regions, although there is provision for the exemption of communes technically within one region but linguistically linked to another, as well as for transregional and national institutions. n163 While basically territorial, the Belgian system thus allows for the exercise of some personal jurisdiction.